1964 Louisiana gubernatorial election: Results

 McKeithen overcame the conservative Republican Charlton Lyons, a Shreveport oilman, in the first seriously contested Louisiana gubernatorial general election since Reconstruction.
 Lyons, who had been a Democrat since 1915, announced his party switch in a newspaper op-ed.
 He said he was "unalterably opposed to compulsory integration, and to other provisions of the Civil Rights plank of the 1960 Democratic Platform," and that it was "clear, I believe, that if the Democratic Program were carried into effect, the United States would become a Totalitarian Nation."

 McKeithen defeated Lyons, 469,589 (60.7 percent) to 297,753 (37.5 percent); another 1.8 percent went to the States Rights Party nominee.
 McKeithen seemed bitter that he had to face a strong Republican candidate after struggling through two hard-fought Democratic primaries.

 No Republican ran for lieutenant governor against Aycock.

-Significance of the election
+Analysis

 From Reconstruction until the 1964 election, Louisiana's Republican Party had been virtually nonexistent in terms of electoral support.
 This meant that the two Democratic Party primaries were generally the real contest over who would be governor.
 In this election, however, the Republican made an unprecedented strong showing in the general election, winning 37.5% of the vote.